chrisbreiding/zunder/README.md

 # Zunder

 A front-end build tool that makes developing apps with Browserify, CoffeeScript, and Stylus a breeze.
-Includes niceties for creating Ember apps.

 Zunder provides gulp tasks to do the following:

 * watch your files for changes and update them
 * compile your CoffeeScript and Stylus
 * run your scripts through browserify
-* compile your Handlebars templates to work with Ember (optional)
 * run a server to serve your assets
 * build your assets for production with minification and cache-busting
 * deploy your app to github pages